Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/4-arrays-loops/README.md

 iceCreamFlavors.length; //5
 ```

 ✅ Try it yourself!
-Use your browser's console to create and manipulate an array of your own creation.
+Use your browser's console to create and manipulate an array of your own creation. 🏆 Done

 ## Loops